flarum/docs/docs/extend/data.md

 ### Extending API Controllers

-It is possible to customize all of these options on _existing_ API controllers too by listening for the `WillGetData` event:
+It is possible to customize all of these options on _existing_ API controllers too via the `ApiController` extender

 ```php
 use Flarum\Api\Event\WillGetData;